PivotBuddy

 The Board Meeting: A Decision Engine

 Stop reading slides.
 The meeting is for decisions, not presentations.
-Every minute on pre-readable info is lost for strategic debate.
+Every minute spent on pre-readable information is a minute lost for strategic debate.
+The most effective board meetings spend less than 20% of the time on status updates and more than 60% on strategic discussion and decision-making.

 The 90-Minute Board Meeting Agenda